yzzmm/yzzmm/README.md

 - 👋 Hi, I’m @yzzmm
 - 👀 I’m interested in Javascript
-- 🌱 I’m currently learning Pthon and AICG
+- 🌱 I’m currently learning Python and AICG
 - 💞️ I’m looking to collaborate on smart person
 - 📫 How to reach me: `mantougm#gmail.com`